teajsshekokar/caspar/README.md

 ```

-Project has devided into three parts
+Project is divided into three parts
 -- `app` - Python applicaiton that connects with Redis and PostgresDB, also contains Dockerfile.
 -- `infra` - contains Terraform IaC and Kubernetes manifest for application.
 -- `.github` - CI/CD using github actions.
 Deploying EC2 instance and using same as github self-hosted runner for build and deploy.